Tustvold/Frontier.Engine/README.md

 - Mouse input
 - Multithreading support (ThreadPools etc)
 - Lighting
+- VBO sharing (meshes with the same vertex type can share a VBO)

 These features, among others, will be added as I need them in my other projects but feel free to contribute your own implementations.